ROLES AND TASKS OF THE KINGDOM OF GOD

 The Christian teaching of today to a great extent is destructive of the Kingdom of God.

-To be a part of the vehicle for the end-time revival.
-When speaking of the end-time revival, I am not referring to the spring rain, that which is symbolized by the two witnesses of Revelation, Chapter Eleven.
+When speaking of the end-time revival, I am not referring to the spring rain, which is symbolized by the two witnesses of Revelation chapter 11.
 Rather, I am alluding to the great worldwide harvest of souls that will come when God pours out His Glory on the Body of Christ.

 “Arise, shine, for your light has come, and the glory of the LORD rises upon you.
 See, darkness covers the earth and thick darkness is over the peoples, but the LORD rises upon you and his glory appears over you.
 Nations will come to your light, and kings to the brightness of your dawn.”
 (Isaiah 60:1-3)